Passive Fiber Optics

 In general, the intensity profile of light propagating in a fiber changes during propagation.
 It often even evolves in a rather complicated way.
 As an example, see what happens if we inject a Gaussian beam, which is tilted by 20° against the beam axis, into a fiber with 20 μm core radius and an NA of 0.3:

 (Note that here we show only intensity profiles, as the larger spatial region shown makes it difficult to show wavefronts.)

 One clearly sees the interference effects occurring when the beam reaches the core/cladding interface and is reflected there.
 At the end, the transverse beam profile looks as shown in Figure 2:

 We have seen the intensity profiles generally evolve in complicated ways.
-However, there are certain amplitude distributions where the intensity profile remains unchanged during propagation (assuming a lossless fiber).
+However, there are certain amplitude profiles (i.e., distributions of electric field amplitude) where the intensity profile remains unchanged during propagation (assuming a lossless fiber).
 Such field distributions are called modes of the fiber.
 The simplest of these, the fundamental mode, also called LP01 mode, looks as follows for the fiber in the current example:

 Here is a higher-order mode, the LP37 mode:

 As for the fundamental mode, the natural divergence is exactly canceled by the inhomogeneous index profile.

 Note that particularly the higher-order modes can have profiles which significantly extend into the cladding.

 The following figure shows the amplitude profiles of all guided modes of the fiber, sorted by their mode indices: